 Showing 1-24 of 49 items found in Events

 Geneseo’s fastest growing event gets even better.
-Join Gen-Air for a fly-in luncheon on Thursday, Cruise the Hennepin Canal by golf carts on Friday.
-Visit downtown on Saturday as the streets fill up with vintage cars from all eras, train engines, model trains, airplanes, food and festivities.
+Visit downtown on Saturday as the streets fill up with over 300 vintage cars from all eras, train engines, model trains, airplanes, food and festivities.

 This is the only tug-of-war across the mighty Mississippi River.
 On Saturday from 1:00 p.m. to 3:00 p.m., barge traffic, pleasure boats and paddleboats yield the right of way to a 2,400 foot, 680 pound rope that stretches between LeClaire, Iowa and Port Byron, Illinois.
 Eleven teams from each side are formed and the side with the most winning teams takes the Alabaster Eagle trophy for that year.
 Currently the score is tied 10 - 10.
 A family weekend event filled with carnival rides, live entertainment, a huge parade, scenic 5k run/walk, food, arts and craft vendors and one of the largest fireworks displays (friday night) in the two state area.
 Admission charged.
 Festival takes place on the Mississippi River at Port Byron IL Riverfront.
 Hwy.
 67 & Port Byron.
 Call 309-523-2500 for more information

 The Quad Cities Grand Parade travels through downtown Rock Island, Illinois, and features bands, Irish dancers, floats, groups and family clans.
 The annual parade, organized by the St. Patrick Society of the Quad Cities, starts at 11:30 a.m.

 The community spirit of Alpha shines bright and brings residents and visitors together to enjoy their lighted parade and festive food.
 Parade begins at dusk.